Podiatry Billing Services in Ohio

 Every OH payer has specific rules for podiatry claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Podiatry Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Podiatry Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial podiatry claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial podiatry claims.
 We know their OH specific fee schedules, prior authorization requirements for podiatry procedures, and their appeal timelines when claims are denied.
 Medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented.

-Ohio Medicaid routes podiatry patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes podiatry patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own podiatry authorization and billing rules that we manage.

-CGS Administrators processes Medicare podiatry claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around diabetic foot care certification to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare podiatry claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around diabetic foot care certification to prevent medical necessity denials.

 Denial Prevention for Ohio Podiatry